Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 High-net-worth clients are often stereotyped as phone-only and paper-only.

-He also challenges the reverse stereotype: that younger clients want only digital.
+Younger clients are not digital-only either.
 Across generations, there is still a consistent appetite for personal interaction when decisions carry emotion, complexity, or risk.

 Digital Tools in Meetings: Making Advice More Immediate